-Natural Remedy For Gas and Bloating
+Natural Remedies For Gas and Bloating

 The cornerstone treatment to relieve gas and bloating is probiotic supplementation and many people need digestive enzymes as well.
 Sometimes, high dose probiotics alone can resolve gas pain in as little as a week.
 However, depending on the state of your gut flora and whether or not you have intestinal inflammation or ulceration present, it can take considerably longer.
 In the meantime, watch this video on a Colonic Massage technique to learn how to move the gas around and out and minimize the pain and bloating: